developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/about/index.md

 * `firebaseinstallations.googleapis.com`
 * `play.googleapis.com`
 * `www.google.com`
-* `[ProjectID].firebaseio.com`  (Hostname accessed by the client app, where [ProjectID] is supplied by Zebra during the cloud setup process.)
+* `[ProjectID].firebaseio.com`  (Acessed by the client app, where [ProjectID] is supplied by Zebra during the cloud setup process.)
-* `[ProjectID]-default-rtdb.firebaseio.com`  (Hostname accessed by the client app, where [ProjectID] is supplied by Zebra during the cloud setup process.)
+* `[ProjectID]-default-rtdb.firebaseio.com`  (Accessed by the client app, where [ProjectID] is supplied by Zebra during the cloud setup process.)
-* `s-usc1c-nss-*.firebaseio.com`  (Hostname accessed by the client app, which routes to the Firebase database server. _Since the hostname can change over time, the firewall needs to allow any hostname with this pattern for the app to function._)
+* `s-usc1c-nss-*.firebaseio.com`  (Accessed by the client app to route to the Firebase database server, where "&#42;" represents multiple characters. _Since "&#42;" can change over time, the firewall needs to allow any domain with this pattern for the app to function._)

 <!-- * https://android.googleapis.com